yh2mai/ShakespearGRU/README.md

-# Shakespeare Text Generation with GRU
+# Shakespear Text Generation with GRU

 This project implements a character-level language model using a GRU (Gated Recurrent Unit) network to generate Shakespeare-style text.
 The implementation is provided in the Jupyter Notebook `ShakespearGRU.ipynb`.